GreyLimit/TrainController/README.md

 This version, really an extension of v0.2.2, sees the following modifications:

-* Introduction of a simplified Dijstra P/V signalling system
+* Introduction of a simplified Dijkstra P/V signalling system

 * Introduction of a Signal controller task management system.